Got any questions? I will be happy to assist. Please contact me at iclei(at)iclei.org

 Nagano Prefecture hosted the 1998 Winter Olympics and Paralympics, and became known for the international Nagano Snow Resort.
 Even today, many skiers from overseas visit Nagano to enjoy the magnificent mountain scenery and the world’s best powder snow.

-The Sustainable Development Goals (SDGs), which aim to solve economic, social, and environmental issues in an integrated manner, have begun to be implemented in Japan and overseas.
-In March 2018, Nagano Prefecture formulated the Fourth Nagano Prefecture Environmental Basic Plan with the basic policy of promoting measures based on the SDGs, and in June of the same year, Nagano was also selected as ‘SDGs Future City’.
+Efforts to achieve the Sustainable Development Goals (SDGs), which aim to address economic, social, and environmental challenges in an integrated manner, are expanding both in Japan and worldwide.
+In March 2018, Nagano Prefecture formulated its Fourth Environmental Plan, which identifies the promotion of SDG-oriented policies as a key guiding principle.
+In June of the same year, the prefecture was selected as one of Japan’s “SDGs Future Cities.”

 Associate Partnership is available to non-governmental organizations, universities, state and national government agencies and not-for-profit research institutions.
 The purpose of Associate Partnership is to facilitate dialogues between local governments and these partners, to provide knowledge transfer in line with ICLEI’s Mission and Charter, and an avenue for which partners can support ICLEI’s work and mandate.